vWernay/lua/README.md

 1. One downside to vectors/quaternions being an explicit `Value` is that they increase the minimum Value size to at least 16 bytes.
 Given that types in Lua are fairly transparent, it may be beneficial to introduce, or at least experiment with, a compile-time option to make vector/quaternion types collectible.
 1. Support for integer vectors/matrices.
 Either by introducing an additional type, e.g., `LUA_TVECTORI`, or splitting the vector tag `LUA_TVECTOR` into `LUA_TVECTOR2`, `LUA_TVECTOR3`, `LUA_TVECTOR4`, and `LUA_TQUAT` and use variant bits for the primitive type.
 1. Replace `glm/gtc/random.{inl,hpp}` with a variant that takes advantage of CXX11's [Pseudo-random number generation](https://en.cppreference.com/w/cpp/numeric/random) facilities (and unify it with `math.random`).
-1. Basic support for triangles and meshes, retrofit current spatial indexing structures for triangles, and consider BSPs.
+1. Support for triangles and meshes, retrofit current spatial indexing structures for triangles, and consider BSPs.
 1. Include broad phase collision scripting examples, e.g., dynamic AABB tree and/or multibox sweep-and-prune.
 1. Initial support for frustums (both orthographic and perspective) and OBBs, or, at minimum, the more computationally complex parts of these structures.
 1. Allow some binding functions to be independently applied to each value or structure on the call stack.
 If disabled, only operate on the minimum number of required objects (following lmathlib).
 For example: